ABNiels/CPE690-Project2/readme.md

 - clocktest -> prints time between calls to clock_gettime()
 - syscall   -> prints average time for a gettid call (n=1000)
 - pipeSW    -> Uses fork() and pipe() to try to find context switching time.
 Inaccurate.
 - futexSW   -> Uses shared memory to switch between threads.
+Remove SINGLE_CORE definition at the top to run on all processors.
 Heavily inspired by [Tsuna](https://blog.tsunanet.net/2010/11/how-long-does-it-take-to-make-context.html).

 ### Problem 2
 - tlb       -> iterates over an array to find the average access time and TLB size. arguments are tlb [numpages][numtrials]